phetsims/my-solar-system/doc/model.md

 eye out for:

 - **Centering the system**: Gravitational systems have a tendency to drift off screen.
-By default, all the pre-sets are centered and followed, but any change could cause a system-drift, or more specifically, a Center of Mass net velocity.
+By default, all the pre-sets are centered and followed.
+Any user change will likely give the Center of Mass a net velocity, and the system will start to move.
   When that happens, the sim will display an orange button which says "Follow Center of Mass".
-When you press it, the reference frame of the simulation will shift to be the same as the center of mass.
+When you press it, the reference frame of the simulation will shift to be the same as the Center of Mass.
 - **Scale of Forces**: Because astronomical objects have a wide range of masses, the gravitational force acted upon them also will vary in several orders of magnitude.
 To aid the visual representation these forces, we placed a force scale slider under the Gravity checkbox.
 In most pre-sets, the gravitational force may be hidden from view because it's